Jaellen/Basketball-Stats-Pro/README.md

 # Basketball-Stats-Pro
 A web app for live, pro stats of NBA players

-To view:
+To View:

-1. clone or download the repo
+1) clone or download the repo
-2. npm install
+2) npm install
-3. npm start
+3) npm start

 Next Steps:
 - Currently building a RESTful api, Node/Express back-end